-If large crowds are not your cup of tea then opt for a smaller and more intimate alternative with the Spornes Festival.
+If large crowds are not your cup of tea then opt for a small and intimate alternative with the Spornes Festival.

 Held on Tromøya, just by the Raet National Park, this yearly festival is a local favourite which offers you an opportunity to immerse yourself in the location’s idyllic setting while enjoying the concerts on offer.